 The University of North Carolina system has established Minimum Course Requirements (MCR) to enter any UNC system school.
 SCC offers three options to meet the minimum course requirements for transfer:

 The Comprehensive Articulation Agreement (CAA) is a statewide agreement governing the transfer of credits between N. C. community colleges and N. C. public universities.
-There are also 21 private colleges and universities that endorse the CAA.
+There are also many private colleges and universities in North Carolina that endorse the CAA.
 The CAA specifies courses that will satisfy pre-major and general education requirements and identifies community college courses that are appropriate for transfer.
-Students may view SCC courses approved for transfer in the catalog on page 330.
+Students may view SCC courses approved for transfer in the college catalog.
+An asterisk (*) following a course title indicates the course is considered transferable under the CAA and ICAA to four-year institutions.
+Two asterisks (**) following a course title indicates the course is universally transferable to all UNC institutions as part of the Universal General Education Transfer Component (UGETC).
+Earning a C or better grade in a UGETC course, guarantees the transferability of that specific course, regardless of whether or not the student completes the transfer degree.

-To begin the transfer process, talk to an SCC counselor or your advisor as soon as you start taking classes.
+To begin the transfer process, talk to an SCC student services staff member or your advisor as soon as you start taking classes.
 Next, research different colleges or universities in which you may be interested.
 Find out their admissions requirements and schedule visits to see the campuses firsthand.
 Students may research N. C. colleges and universities online at www.cfnc.org.
+Also see university transfer plans on the University of North Carolina website.
 Following application to a four-year institution, you will need to request official transcripts from your high school and SCC, as well as any other colleges previously attended.
-See the SCC Admissions staff for transfer assistance.
+See the SCC student services staff for transfer assistance.